jtvberg/StreamDock/README.md

  - DO NOT USE THE NPM VERSION OF STREAMDOCK (I didn't put it there and it is old AF)
  - And, really, just use a release...

  NOTE: There is an odd bug some people run into where the dist for Castlabs Electron won't load.
-To fix, delete the dist directory under Electron in the node_modules directory and then run install.js from it (```node run install.js```).
+To fix, delete the dist directory under Electron in the node_modules directory and then run install.js from it (```node install.js```).
 That should fix it.

 ## Running the code
  Some npm scripts are already setup in package.json\